-Disclose other consumer charges owed by the consumer in the real estate closing not otherwise disclosed on page 2 of the Closing Disclosure as Due from Borrower at Closing.
+Disclose other consumer charges owed by the consumer in the real estate closing not otherwise disclosed in the Loan Costs table, Other Costs table, or Section K of the Closing Disclosure.
+Generally, these amounts may be disclosed on Line K.04.
 Examples include:

-- Amounts paid to any existing holders of liens on the property in a refinance transaction, and - Any outstanding real estate property taxes.
+- Amounts paid to any existing holders of liens on the Property in a refinance transaction, - Payoffs of other secured or unsecured debt, - Any outstanding real estate property taxes, - Construction costs that the consumer will be obligated to pay in connection with the transaction,